Welcome to the Top 9 Allergy Free Toddler Guide

 Yes and no. I know, it’s not the answer you were hoping for.
 However, there’s a complex layer of variables involved.

 Yes, you can guarantee a dish is completely free from allergens if you did all the raw material sourcing yourself, and made the food at home on your clean equipment.
 In this case there’s a good chance you’re purchasing massive amounts of raw materials directly from farms.
-Believe it or not, this is essentially how we do things here in our home.
+Believe it or not, this is essentially how I do things here in our home.

 No, you cannot guarantee a dish is completely free from allergens if someone else made the food and did not do their due diligence to your standards.